Brush Strokes: Music

 The theme song "Because of You" was written and performed by Dexys Midnight Runners.
 Released as a single in November 1986, it reached number 13 in the UK Singles Chart.

 Other media

 Jacko and Elmo also appeared in the 1989 Comic Relief show on BBC1 as a pair of murderous psychopaths.

 Brush Strokes is also repeatedly referred to as a running joke in Diane Morgan’s 2018 show Cunk On Britain.
-(Now part of a larger 2023 Netflix series known as Cunk On Earth).

 DVD releases

 Brush Strokes was originally released on VHS and DVD via Universal Playback, a subsidiary of Universal Pictures Home Entertainment, in August 2004.
 The sets were listed as the first and second series, when in fact, it consisted only of the complete first series of thirteen episodes.
 This became a common occurrence with Universal Playback as the same issues are present with their other titles, such as Last of the Summer Wine.
 Acorn Media acquired the distribution rights to the series thereafter, releasing in exactly the same format, mistakenly resulting in a complete series of six series instead of the proper five.